afids/afids-protocol-old/content/docs/afids_protocol/nhp_protocol.md

 * Most superior axial slice showing the interpeduncular fossa
 * Use coronal slice to help optimize location at boundary of 3rd ventricle and surrounding brain
-* Commentary: useful fiducial location for DBS since subthalamic nucleus close by
+* Commentary: useful fiducial location for deep brain stimulation (DBS) since subthalamic nucleus close by

 <a href="../img/nhp/05_SIPF.png" target="_blank">![](../img/nhp/05_SIPF.png)</a>